Tarrant Appraisal District

 About

-For Property Tax statements and general tax information you can use your TAD account number to search the Tarrant County Tax Office’s website: Property Tax
+For property tax statements and general tax information please search the Tarrant County Tax Office’s website using your TAD Account Number: Property Tax Website

 Homestead Exemption